Terwilliger algebras of generalized wreath products of association schemes: Introduction

+This paper generalizes the concept of the ``generalized wreath product'' to arbitrary association schemes.
+Since the work of \cite{Bai} did not critically depend on symmetry or commutativity, they implicitly suggested that the generalized wreath product could be defined for any association scheme.
+This paper provides a formal and explicit affirmation of this notion (see Theorem \ref{thm:X}).
+Furthermore, it derives the irreducible representations of the adjacency algebra, a task previously undertaken by \cite{Bai} in the symmetric case (see Theorems \ref{thm:A} and \ref{thm:E}).
+As the proofs in \cite{Bai} heavily relied on commutativity, the results presented here significantly extend the scope of previous research.
+Additionally, this paper determines the irreducible representations of the Terwilliger algebra, an issue that remains unresolved even in the symmetric case (see Theorems \ref{thm:J}, \ref{thm:eps}, \ref{thm:T} and \ref{thm:epsilon}).
+The existing results concerning the Terwilliger algebras of wreath products and direct products from earlier works \cite{BST, HKM, K, MX} are shown to be special instances of our findings.

-We organize this paper as follows.
-In Section 2, we recall the basic notation of commutative association schemes and introduce generalized wreath products of commutative association schemes.
-In Section 3, we introduce a partial order in the index set and define some useful matrices in the Bose--Mesner algebra and in the dual Bose--Mesner algebra.
-In Section 4, we define some matrices in the center of the Terwilliger algebra.
-In Section 5, we classify all irreducible modules of the Terwilliger algebra and determined all the central primitive idempotents.
+The structure of this paper is organized as follows.
+In Section 2, we review the fundamental notation of association schemes.
+In Section 3, we introduce the generalized wreath products for arbitrary association schemes.
+In Section 4, we express the adjacency algebra in terms of those of its constituent factors.
+In Section 5, we identify the central primitive idempotents of the adjacency algebra.
+In Section 6, we represent the dual adjacency algebra in terms of the corresponding factors.
+In Section 7, we formulate the Terwilliger algebra based on the structure of each factor.
+In Section 8, we express the principal two-sided ideal generated by the all-ones matrix and determine the primitive idempotents of the Terwilliger algebra.
+In Section 9, we establish the central primitive idempotents of the Terwilliger algebra.
+In Section 10, we discuss the application of main theorems to the special cases studied in \cite{HKM, MX}.